CuckooEXE/ImperfectProjector/README.md

 ![Reading the Flash ROM](./images/rom-read.png)

 After longer than I was expecting it finished up.
 It looks to be 16Mb which is exactly what is expected after referring to the manufacturer's Data Sheet.
-I ran `binwalk` on it and extracted the filesystem!
+I ran `binwalk` on it and extracted the filesystem:

 ```bash
 $ du -h rom.bin